 The Pennsylvania Office of Attorney General does not have direct administrative or criminal jurisdiction over police departments or police misconduct issues.
 The Criminal Law Division can prosecute cases of local police misconduct only when referred by district attorneys.
-In extraordinary cases, the Civil Rights Enforcement Section can sue a department under 42 U.S.C. § 1983 for a pattern or practice of civil rights violations.
-See Commonwealth v.
-Porter, 659 F.2d 306 (3d Cir.
-1981).
+The Civil Rights Enforcement Section is committed to working to promote effective and lawful policing.

 Nothing on this page should be construed as legal advice.